jjfenner93/Advent-of-Code-2019/README.md

 # Advent-of-Code-2019
 Thankyou to https://adventofcode.com/

-My solutions to them are here in this repo (2019).
+Solutions to them are here in this repo (2019).